hehonglu123/Duckiebot_Survey_ROS_RR/DT_ROS_RR_Survey.md

 import rospy
 from sensor_msgs.msg import Image
 ```
-In the `main()` function, similar to the publisher part, it's the same to initialize the ros node first, and then initialize the subscriber:
+In the `main()` function, similar to the publisher part, it's the same to initialize the ROS node first, and then initialize the subscriber:
 ```
 rospy.init_node('stream_node', anonymous=True)
 sub = rospy.Subscriber("/image_raw",Image,callback)